|About The Montilla Family

 From family stories and yes, historical accounts, Agustin Montilla was abducted by the raiding

-Moros, the fierce Tausugs of Sulu and kept captive for 12 years until he was ransommed back by his
+Moros, the fierce Tausugs of Sulu and kept captive several years until he was ransommed back by his

 wife Vicenta.
 Now the question is: Did he willingly stay as a "captive" or was he held against his

 will?
 This part we will never know as his wife Vicenta discovered a diary he kept and she burned

 it along with all the informations we would have wanted to know.

 Don Agustin built himself a large house amidst the sugarcane fields.
 From the window of "La

 Oficina" he stood and watched "La Hacienda" as far as the eye could see.
 Today the house still